Bambi: The Reckoning: Filming

 Principal photography was originally slated to commence on 31 January 2023 in London, England, with Vince Knight serving as cinematographer, after working on Blood and Honey.
 Filming was later rescheduled to begin on 6 January 2024 in England, which Chambers confirmed via his social media.
+Originally, it was planned for Bambi: The Reckoning to be shot in April, with Peter Pan's Neverland Nightmare being shot in January instead.
+However, script issues saw the filming dates for both projects switched around.
+While filming, Chambers spent time writing the script for Neverland Nightmare.
 Filming wrapped on 26 January 2024.